Maintain coverage of preventive services without cost-sharing

 PAN’S POSITION:

-Protect and maintain access to clinical preventative services without cost-sharing through private insurance.
+Protect and maintain access to clinical preventive services without cost-sharing through private insurance.

 The Affordable Care Act (ACA) preventive services coverage policy has become an established part of health coverage for most people in the United States.
 Millions of individuals have benefitted from increased access to care and coverage of clinical preventive services without cost-sharing.
 Congress and the administration should protect and maintain this access.